Kudzu

 baseline in patients with diabetic nephropathy (57951).

-Diabetic retinopathy.
-Administering a specific kudzu
+retinopathy.
+Administering a specific kudzu constituent,

-acuity in patients with diabetic retinopathy.
-Clinical research
+patients with diabetic retinopathy.
+Clinical research suggests

-diabetic retinopathy (57857).
+retinopathy (57857).
 Puerarin injection products are not

 available in North America.